-On Monday afternoons from 3:15 to 4:15 p.m. in the fall and spring, students have an opportunity to participate in activities such as Creative Technology, Stagecraft, Math and Science Clubs, Photography, Knitting, Book Club, etc. Faculty leaders advise activities groups, but students are encouraged to develop activities from among their interests, assume leadership roles in them, pursue personal interests, and explore new areas.
+On Monday afternoons from 3:15 to 4:15 p.m. in the fall and spring, students have an opportunity to participate in activities such as the After School Creative Arts Program (see below), Creative Technology, Stagecraft, Math and Science Clubs, Photography, Knitting, Book Club, etc. Faculty leaders advise activities groups, but students are encouraged to develop activities from among their interests, assume leadership roles in them, pursue personal interests, and explore new areas.
 Students have the opportunity to change their activity selection for each activity period.
 Participation in activities and clubs is optional.

 During the fall and spring (concurrently with the athletic seasons), Middle School students can participate in creative arts offerings on Monday afternoons.
-No athletic practices are held so that students can, if they choose, participate in the School play, which is a drama or comedy in the fall and a musical in the spring.
+No athletic practices are held so that students can, if they choose, participate in a variety of offerings that typically include acting (in the Middle School play, which is a drama or comedy in the fall and a musical in the spring), technical theatre, costume design, photography, and music.
+Other electives, including music, dance, costume design, and studio arts, may be offered when available.

-Providing our students with structured opportunities to be global citizens is essential in creating and maintaining a community service program in the School — one with depth and meaning is of utmost importance.
-Students work with organizations including Cradles to Crayons, Birthday Wishes, and the Greater Boston Food Bank.
+Providing our students with structured opportunities to be global citizens is essential in creating and maintaining a community service program in the School—one with depth and meaning is of utmost importance.
+Students work with organizations including Cradles to Crayons and Birthday Wishes.

-The eighth grade embarks on a year-long, eight-hour independent community service initiative, which culminates in a Service Fair in May.
+The eighth grade embarks on a yearlong, eight-hour independent community service initiative, which culminates in a Service Fair in May.
 Their objective is to serve the community, reflect on their experiences in writing, and then share their projects with the community.
-They also participate in community service on Middle School Community Service Days.

 Each year following the opening days of school, grades 6–8 spend two days at camp.
 Students are housed in cabins and spend the days getting to know their peers and their teachers as they participate in a variety of activities including outdoor initiatives, ropes course elements, sporting events, field games, collaborative challenges, and class meetings.
 This is a time for individuals and classes to set goals for the upcoming year and to gain a level of comfort and familiarity with risk-taking and collaborative learning.
 Middle School faculty members chaperone the trip and the camp provides staffing.